snw35/cloudenv/README.md

 1. The `cloudenv` script pulls latest version of the container and starts it.
 2. It bind-mounts your home directory into the container, passes your user and group from the host machine in with environment variables, and ensures all permissions match up.
-3. It runs `ssh-agent` as your user inside the container so it is available to cache ssh credentials if needed.
+3. If the host has an ssh-agent running, it bind-mounts the auth socket into the container.
+If not, it runs a separate ssh-agent as your user.
 4. It starts a bash session inside the container as your user with a custom shell configuration (`/etc/bashrc`).
 5. When you terminate the bash session, it stops and removes the cloudenv container so there are no left-over processes running.